golemfactory/awesome-golem/README.md

     * **Compatibility: Alpha 3**
 - [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Go le’ M. is a web based bulk image editor that uses the golem network for computation.
 It allows users to upload multiple images and apply bulk actions to them.
     * **Compatibility: Alpha 3**
-- [No more COFUD](https://github.com/DEUTSCHKLUB/no-more-COFUD) - A tool that calculates how to fit the most people into a space while keeping 2 meters distance between each other.
-    * **Compatibility: Alpha 3**

 ## Monitoring
 - [Golem Provider Terraform](https://github.com/nemani/golem-provider-terraform) - A terraform script to automatically deploy a Golem Provider on a cloud provider and setup monitoring using prometheus.